This article will help you:

 - Understand what a SSN Trace is and why it’s an important part of a background report

 - Follow Checkr's SSN Trace process

-A Social Security Number (SSN) Trace searches databases for a name and Social Security Number (including lending institutions, utilities, schools, and credit card companies).
+A Social Security Number (SSN) Trace searches databases (including lending institutions, utilities, schools, and credit card companies) for a name and Social Security Number.
 The trace returns jurisdictions in which a match is found, and reports any alternative names (aliases or AKAs) that are found as well.

-Often, SSN Traces are used as a “pointer” to other possible criminal records.
-The address and alias information is used to determine which counties and other databases should be searched for additional public records.
+SSN Traces are used as a “pointer” to possible criminal records.
+The address and alias information returned is used to determine which counties and other databases should be searched for additional public records.

-- An idea of whether the input SSN is legitimate or fraudulent (for example, whether it appears on the Social Security Administration’s Death Master File)
+- An idea of whether the SSN provided is a valid or invalid number (for example, whether it appears on the Social Security Administration’s Death Master File).

 - Whether the SSN has been used by multiple candidates.

 - A list of previous names (which may be birth names as well as aliases).

 - Locations the person linked to the number has lived (based on credit cards, banking, or other information).